Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 The layout property of an image is used to react to changes in the viewport size.
 Listed below are the layout properties we have in Next.js Image Component.

-- **_Fixed_** : with fixed layout, the image dimensions are constant as the viewport changes (no responsivenes).
+- **_Fixed_** : With a fixed layout, the image dimensions are constant as the viewport changes (no responsivenes).

 <br>

 - **_Intrinsic_** : The intrinsic layout is quite different.
-The image will only scale it's dimensions down for smaller viewports but the same image will maintain it's original dimensions for larger viewports.
+The image will only scale its dimensions down for smaller viewports but the same image will maintain its original dimensions for larger viewports.

 <br>

-- **_Responsive_** : With the responsive property, the image will scale it's dimensions to fit the viewport.
-The images will be scaled down for smaller viewports (such as mobile, phablets) and scaled up for larger viewports (such as desktop, laptops).
+- **_Responsive_** : With the responsive property, the image will scale its dimensions to fit the viewport.
+The images will be scaled down for smaller viewports (such as mobile, phablets) and scaled up for larger viewports (such as desktops, laptops).

 <br>